 RANDOMIZED CONTROLLED TRIALS AND HOMEOPATHY

-Patients may choose homeopathy or acupuncture or other forms of complementary and alternative medicine because of preferences and perhaps even the potential for responding.
-Randomized controlled trials do not necessarily recruit such patients – they take patients with a conventional diagnosis, but do not screen for patients who typically may gravitate to homeopathy or other types of complementary and alternative medicine.
+Meanwhile, patients may choose homeopathy or acupuncture or other forms of complementary and alternative medicine.
+The reason is because of preferences..
+Perhaps even the potential for responding.
+Randomized controlled trials do not necessarily recruit such patients ; they take patients with a conventional diagnosis.
+But do not screen for patients who typically may gravitate to homeopathy; or other types of complementary and alternative medicine.